kelvin-273o15/paramount-client/docs/1-installation/mac_os.md

 ## Changing Flutter SDK Version

-Note:You need to have dart and flutter vscode extension enable to do this, if you dont please install it first
+Note:You need to have dart and flutter vscode extension enable to do this, if you don't please install it first

 1. Press `cmd+shift+p` to trigger show all commands  then type `flutter change sdk` press enter then choose flutter version [flutter_version]